Ted's Hiking World Sierra Point

 The start of my adventure

 For a few minutes, the going is pleasant.
 The party abruptly ends, however, as I am compelled to ascend the next 200-300 feet virtually straight up, needing to grab bushes and tree branches along the way for support, and with numerous rest stops along the way.
-I would not recommend this "shortcut" to anyone not in good shape.
+I would not recommend this 'shortcut' to anyone.

 Eventually I encounter the old trail leading upward to the right.
 It also is quite steep, but the going is much easier now.
 Around the corner I am treated to my first scenic vista: